simonmichael/hledger/hledger/hledger.m4.md

 ### How CSV rules are evaluated

-Here's how to think of CSV rules being evaluated:
+Here's how to think of CSV rules being evaluated.
+If you get a confusing error while reading a CSV file, it may help to try to understand which of these steps is failing:

 1. Any [included](#include) rules files are inlined, from top to bottom, depth first (scanning each included file for further includes, recursively, before proceeding).